JoeTringali/SafeSelect/README.md

 Please visit my <a href="https://github.com/JoeTringali/SafeSelect" target="_blank">SafeSelect github repository</a>
 to get a copy of SafeSelect.
-A CloudFormation template for deploying SafeSelect and a sample CloudFormation template showing how to use SafeSelect is included.
+A CloudFormation template for deploying SafeSelect and a sample CloudFormation template showing how to use SafeSelect are included.